FLPD Parking FAQ's

 Q: I need to park my vehicle in front of my house due to no space in my driveway (construction, too many cars for the driveway, child home from college etc.).
 How do I go about getting a hardship permit?

 A: If the parking issue is temporary (less than 14 days) you may come to the Police desk and get a parking pass.
 If the issue is longer you can purchase a hardship permit from the records bureau at a cost of $10.00 per month or $100 for the year.

 Q: Is my hardship parking permit good for anywhere in town?

-A: No. The parking permit that you receive is valid for in front of your residence.
+A: No. The parking permit that you receive is valid in front of your residence or in close proximity.
 It is not good for different parts of town and you must obey the parking restrictions for that area.

 Q: I commute to the New York City and want to know where I can park?

 A: There are multiple places to park within the Borough.
 The train station parking areas (Erie, Upper Erie and Pollitt Dr.) have parking for residents and non-residents.
 These lots are managed by Parkmobile (www.parkmobile.com) or by downloading the application on your smartphone.
 The rates vary depending if you are a resident, non-resident or if you purchase a monthly permit.
 If you take a bus into New York City you may park in the Saddle River Road lot located at the Fair Lawn DPW yard at 20-05 Saddle River Road, and this is also governed by Parkmobile.